 My UCLA BA was in political science & feminist studies.
 I attended the UC Davis School of Medicine & completed an internal medicine internship at Mt.
 Zion-UCSF, followed by a UCSF psychiatry residency.
 More recently, I completed a 2 year integrative medicine fellowship and am also on their faculty through the Academy of Integrative Health & Medicine.

 I have been a senior faculty member, and the Behavioral and Addiction Medicine Director, for a UCSF-affiliated internal medicine residency in a safety-net hospital that served highly diverse patients.
 There I supervised residents and taught patient-physician communication skills, such as empathy and cross-cultural sensitivity, and behavioral health.
 Additionally I've been a long time trainer in a health communication approach that is based on empathy and respect for autonomy and have had the privilege of teaching hundreds of clinicians from many institutions.
 I also founded and directed the nation's first premedical student health coach project, where I paired students with primary care docs and had them help low-income patients to improve their health.
-I've spent many years volunteering at the California Society of Addiction Medicine, where I serve on their Board and chair the Integration & Access to Care Committee.
+I've spent many years volunteering at the California Society of Addiction Medicine, where I serve on their Board and am currently their president-elect.

 I am the founder of:

 Award for exceptional psychotherapeutic skills and unusual concern for the welfare of patients